Time elapsed: 2w1d

 Response[ { "->parent_of": [] }, { "->parent_of": [] }, { "->parent_of": [ parent_of:jgbpq67artlnrfnbbyd0, parent_of:m2ral1i75bhukmctfgfi, parent_of:wzcwzj1f64clq5hgkctp ] }, { "->parent_of": [ parent_of:hw8g585r7ord9unfehfp, parent_of:rfgj2tw2c0w6gsogecda, parent_of:se05znnppigsztobyrjy ] }, { "->parent_of": [] } ]

-Ah ha!
-We have five results, of which two show up.
+field.
 We know that there are two parents, each of which is linked to three daughters, so the records with data must be the parents.
-Note that the results are of type parent_of
+Note that the results contain parent_of

-, not of person
+records, not person

 .